redkubes/workshops/README.md

 - Use te Otomi web UI to expose K8s services and configure network policies between workloads
 - Explain the difference between Otomi core apps and how to activate optional apps
 - Create Knative workloads using the Otomi web UI
+- Expose workloads in a microservice architecture, allowing multiple workloads in different team namespaces to work together.

 ## 📖 Documentation & support